Amsterdam-AI-Team/Urban_PointCloud_Processing/README.md

     ```bash
     pip install -r requirements.txt
     ```
     Additionally, install `cccorelib` and `pycc` by following the [instructions on their GitHub page](https://github.com/tmontaigu/CloudCompare-PythonPlugin/blob/master/docs/building.rst#building-as-indenpendent-wheels).
+Please note, these two packages are not available on the Python Package Index (PyPi).

 3. Check out the [notebooks](notebooks) for a demonstration.